-You wouldn’t hand a new high school graduate the keys to a Tesla and let them go, but this is an exaggerated equivalent of some company training programs.
+You wouldn’t hand a new high school graduate the keys to a Tesla and let them go, but this is an exaggerated equivalent of some company new hire training programs.
 Learning how to train new employees effectively is the cornerstone of success for any company.
+This post is your guide to better and more effective new hire training.
+Keep reading to learn more.

 Why is a new hire training program necessary?